 However, since the photo and video-sharing platform launched in 2010, Instagram has become a goldmine for businesses of all shapes and sizes.

 As Instagram continues to grow as a major player in the marketing world, brands across the board are taking notice.
 From community-building to social selling and everything in between, it’s no wonder consumers and businesses alike have adopted Instagram as one of their main revenue-generating tools.

 And as a marketer, it’s more important than ever to be creative and learn how to promote your business on Instagram.

 As you continue to hone and refine your social media marketing strategy, one of the first steps you’ll need to take involves researching who’s already on each platform.

 Just like you want to find out who is using your products and services, uncovering who’s on which network can help you make sound advertising and marketing decisions.

-As the social space continues to evolve, it’s useful to be aware of updated statistics as you revisit your decisions and tailor your content accordingly.
 Are the users within your ideal target audience active participants on Instagram?
 If so, what type of content encourages engagement?

 Social media demographics can teach you how to promote your business on Instagram and help you create marketing personas so you can better understand your audience in greater detail.